Efficiently Solving Mixed-Hierarchy Games with Quasi-Policy Approximations: Solving Mixed-Hierarchy Games

-To make such computation tractable, we take inspiration from \cite{laine2023computation,li2024computation} and propose to replace leaders' exact optimality conditions with an approximate set of KKT conditions where we locally keep the first-order policy gradient (for leader-follower relationships) and zero out higher-order policy gradients wherever they appear in robot $\idxi{}$'s KKT conditions.
+\cmt{By the same mechanism, a depth-3 chain (robot $\idxi$ leading $\idxj$ leading $\idxk$) introduces the second-order policy derivative $\nabla^2_{\decVar{\idxk}} \policyfn{}{\idxk}$ into robot $\idxi$'s KKT system via differentiation of $\policyfn{}{\idxj}$ (which itself depends on $\nabla_{\decVar{\idxj}} \policyfn{}{\idxj}$).
+The order of policy gradients increases with hierarchy depth, introducing tractability challenges.} To make such computation tractable, we take inspiration from \cite{laine2023computation,li2024computation} and propose to replace leaders' exact optimality conditions with an approximate set of KKT conditions where we locally keep the first-order policy gradient (for leader-follower relationships) and zero out higher-order policy gradients wherever they appear in robot $\idxi{}$'s KKT conditions.
 This \emph{quasi-policy} approximation makes it straightforward to recursively continue the aforementioned procedure in reverse topological order.
 Once each of robot $\idxi{}$'s followers' quasi-policy approximations is computed, it can be embedded in robot $\idxi$'s problem, even if the followers are not leaves.